October 16, 1947, OSR is born

 In 1951, the school met the demands of a rising enrollment by moving to its current Via Cassia location, and from there, continued to grow.
-The United States government expressed its recognition of the school's quality educational program, and the importance of the mutual respect and collaboration generated by the exchange of ideas and experiences among members of the multinational student body and faculty, and therefore, gave a grant to the school.
+The United States government expressed its recognition of the school's quality educational program and therefore gave a grant to the school.

 The new elementary school was constructed, additional high school classrooms were completed, and the gymnasium was built.

 Early 1960s- OSR Begins Offering Advanced Placement Courses

 In the 1960s, OSR became the first school in Rome to offer the AP Program.
 To this day, AOSR offers Advanced Placement courses to high school students.
 Currently AOSR students have a choice of over 19+ extensive AP courses.